electisec/blog-site/content/multisig-security.md

 If we consider two hypothetical multisigs, one with a 1-of-10 multisig and one with a 7-of-10 multisig, we should consider the 7-of-10 multisig is more secure because more signers need to be compromised for the multisig funds to become vulnerable.

 But the signer threshold is the most simple configuration parameter in multisig security.
-There are many configuration parameters, but before diving into them individually, let's see what "tools you can use" comes out of this research.
+There are many configuration parameters, but before diving into them individually, let's take a look at the tools that came out of this research.

 ## Tools Overview